Alternatives to the ‘Antarctic ice wall’

 Map centred near New Zealand, leaving Europe mostly indistinguishable as a thin ring around the outside

-Perhaps a vast circumferential desert culminates in the imposing cliff face of Uluru?
+Perhaps an immense circumferential desert culminates in the imposing cliff face of Uluru?

 Map centred in the North Atlantic, keeping America, Eurasia and Africa together and discernible in the middle